 Why History?
 Our course explores some of the fundamental issues, events, and ideas that have shaped the modern world, from the Enlightenment and the discovery of the New World, religious upheaval, the rise of European empires, slavery, the birth of nation states, to the onset of global conflict in the 20th century, totalitarian movements, decolonisation, and movements for social justice.
 Our degree is particularly focused on how the past can be understood through lenses of race, class, and gender, and how historical interpretations are expressed through contemporary popular culture and memory.
 Our teaching is uniquely focused on a seminar-style approach, meaning you will spend more time working closely with subject experts in American, Soviet, British and European history.
 You’ll be in small interactive classes that involve activities such as discussions, debates, and hands-on workshops, allowing you to make the most of class time while developing key critical skills and confidence.
 You will also ‘do’ history and develop key skills that will prepare you for life after graduation.
 You will get to conduct original research for the Cotswold Centre for History and Heritage, and produce exhibitions for the Gloucester History Festival, working on your investigation, teamwork, and communication skills.
 You can also choose to study abroad and go on international field trips to places such as Washington DC.
 Experiences such as these will help you for a range of fascinating careers.
 Why University of Gloucestershire?
-We’ve been using our expertise to support and inspire students since 1847.
-Join us and you will benefit from professional-standard facilities in the beautiful, historic surroundings of Cheltenham and Gloucester.
-With the University of Gloucestershire offering a wide variety of courses, you will have the best of both worlds - a large learning community with more than 80 societies and sports clubs to enjoy while also benefiting from lecturers who know and value you as an individual.
-Through our innovative Your Future Plan scheme, you will be challenged and supported to become the graduate that you want to be, ready to succeed in your chosen field.
-Your personal tutor will help you build your network of connections and take advantage of a range of opportunities including field trips and placements, offering invaluable experience outside of the lecture theatre.
-Our students never tire of finding inspiration here in the beautiful county of Gloucestershire, home to over 45 festivals every year, including 2000trees, Wychwood and the world-famous Cheltenham Literature festival.
-Many students gain valuable skills and experience working at these events alongside their studies.
-Come and experience the University of Gloucestershire for yourself by booking an open day online at www.glos.ac.uk/BookAnOpenDay.
-After the course Your story with us doesn’t end at graduation.
-We are proud of our record that 95% of University of Gloucestershire graduates are in work or further study six months after completing their course*, and throughout your studies we are committed to working with you to develop your future plan. *Destination of Leavers from Higher Education (DLHE), 2016/17.
-Experience an open day Take the next step and book yourself a place at a University of Gloucestershire open day at www.glos.ac.uk/BookAnOpenDay.
-This is your chance to see the university for yourself, get a real insight into what we're about and meet your potential course tutors and lecturers.
-Our student ambassadors will also be on hand to show you round your campus.
-Take the opportunity to get up-to-the minute advice and guidance from the people who have been here and experienced University of Gloucestershire life already.
+At University of Gloucestershire, we’ve been encouraging students to meet every ambition since 1847.
+Join us and you’ll benefit from our three UoG promises: 1.
+UoG Career Promise – if you are not in a job 6 months after graduating, we’ll guarantee you 6 months of free support post-graduation should you need it, followed by the offer of a paid internship and lifetime career coaching* (*eligibility conditions apply).
+2. UoG Accommodation Promise – we guarantee all first-year students accommodation on, or near, the campus you’re studying at.
+3. UoG Connections Promise – whilst at UoG, you’ll find the connections to reach your goals.
+With over 4,000 placements and more than 60 clubs and societies to join, you’ll make connections for life.
+Our ambition is boundless.
+Experienced lecturers promote a real-world ethos and treat our students as more than just a number.
+Alongside our strong support system, guest speakers, networking events and influential partnerships will help you prepare for life after graduation, whether that be in a successful career in your field or onto further study.
+Students never tire of finding inspiration here in the unique county of Gloucestershire – innovation and bravery thrive here.
+Cheltenham and Gloucester offer the best of city and country living, with the rolling hills of the Cotswolds paired with vibrant nightclubs and stunning parks in the bustling town and city centres.
+After the course Your story doesn’t end with us at graduation.
+We support our graduates to balance purpose with ambition, and 96% of University of Gloucestershire graduates are in work or further study within six months of completing their course*. *Graduate Outcomes Survey published 2023 and based on 2020/21 leavers.
+Experience an open day Book yourself a place at a University of Gloucestershire open day at www.glos.ac.uk/BookAnOpenDay.
+Our open days have been designed to inform you, inspire you, and help you make the right decision about your next step.
+It’s your chance to see the university for yourself, get a real insight into what we're about and meet your potential course tutors and lecturers.
+Our friendly student ambassadors will also be on hand to show you round your campus.
 To find out more information about this course, visit www.glos.ac.uk/OurCourses, email us on [email protected] or call 03330 14 14 14.

 This degree focuses on the political, social, economic and cultural history of the modern world, from the European discovery of the Americas in 1492, onwards.
 In your first year you will sample a range of historical strands, specialising in two or more in your second year.
 Teaching is primarily through interactive seminars and small classes.
 Discussion and debate are used to develop your critical skills and confidence.